ex-paulus/LittleLemon/README.txt

 /restaurant/booking/tables/ --POST creates new booking

-!!! removed password and emails as GitHub Guradian requested, so one can just create a new user for testing
+!!! removed password and emails as GitHub Guardian requested, so one can just create a new user for testing
 Users:
 Username: admin
 Username: adrian